Cycling in Greater Manchester

 Cycling for transport and leisure enjoys popularity in Greater Manchester and the city also plays a major role in British cycle racing.
+The Bee Network was launched in 2018.
 The University of Manchester is home to the Manchester Cycling Lab.

-Since 2014, Manchester has been upgrading many key thoroughfares into the city centre to include dedicated cycle lanes which are segregated from buses including Oxford Road.
+Since 2014, Manchester has been upgrading many key thoroughfares into the city centre to include dedicated cycle lanes which are segregated from buses including Oxford Road, Chorlton Cycleway, the reconfiguration of other major junctions and creation of low traffic neighbourhoods.

 Utility cycling

-Cycling is a significant mode of transport for people commuting to work.
-In 2011, the UK Census revealed that 2.1% of residents travelled to work by bike in Greater Manchester, up from 1.9% in 2001.
+Cycling is a significant mode of transport for people commuting to work in Manchester.
+Current figures suggest that around 2% of all trips in Manchester are made by bike (2023).

 Transport for Greater Manchester aspire to "achieve at least a 300% increase in the levels of cycling across the city region by 2025" and have produced a corresponding cycling strategy.

-Greater Manchester Cycling Campaign is a volunteer-run group that works to make cycling quicker, safer and more enjoyable.
+Greater Manchester Cycling Campaign is a volunteer-run group.
 Another pressure group for Greater Manchester is Walk Ride GM, which advocates for better environments and facilities for pedestrians as well as cyclists.

 The Manchester Cycle Forum enables people with an interest in cycling to meet councillors and council staff from Manchester City Council, Transport for Greater Manchester staff, and representatives from various cycling and transport organisations to discuss cycling-related issues in the city.
 Meetings take place quarterly.

 Manchester Friends of the Earth coordinate the 'Love Your Bike' campaign, which promotes cycling as an environmentally friendly mode of transport.
 One of its activities is the 'Bike Friday' scheme, monthly rides from outer districts into the city centre.
 These are aimed at encouraging commuters to cycle in to work, benefiting from the added safety and sociability of riding in a group.

 In 2015, Manchester was described as a "terrible cycling city" by Helen Pidd, the North of England editor of the Guardian newspaper.

 Chris Boardman was appointed Cycling and Walking Commissioner for Greater Manchester in 2017 by mayor Andy Burnham.
 His remit includes overseeing projects to enhance the region's cycling network and increase the number of people who travel by bike.